big-comm/ashypass/README.md

 ## Overview

 Ashy Pass is a modern, secure password manager built with GTK4 and libadwaita, designed for GNOME desktop environments.
-It provides military-grade encryption, intelligent password generation, and seamless vault management with automatic session locking.
+It provides military-grade encryption, intelligent password generation, seamless vault management with automatic session locking, and cloud backup via Google Drive.

 ## Features